Unit 1 Activity 0 Learner Engagement

 "Why Engagement Is More Than On-Task Behavior: The reality is that in most classrooms, different configurations of behavioral, emotional, and cognitive engagement occur, and engagement in one dimension does not necessarily translate to others.
 Having a quiet and orderly classroom is an important goal for many facilitators.
 As a result, many teachers equate compliance and on-task behavior with engagement.
 However, just because a learner participates and follows the rules, it does not necessarily mean he or she is deeply invested in learning."

-As you read this book, take note of ways you as an teacher can look beyond the time-on-task metric and delve deeper in student engagement.
-As you look ahead to your assignments, look for measures and activities that provide you a more complete picture of engagement with your students.
-If you pick an observation tool that utilizes time-on-task, look for ways to broaden it to include other aspects of student engagement.
+As you read this book, take note of ways you as a facilitator can look beyond the time-on-task metric and delve deeper in learner engagement.
+As you look ahead to your assignments, look for measures and activities that provide you a more complete picture of engagement with your learners.
+If you pick an observation tool that utilizes time-on-task, look for ways to broaden it to include other aspects of learner engagement.

 Throughout this book, the authors occasionally ask you to conduct a survey.
 While it may be initially easier to type up your surveys and print them, I would encourage you to take the time now to set up an online survey tool to use for this class.
 Once it is set up, it will be easy to come back and create a new survey.
 In the long run, it will be a huge time-saver, and you can use it for classroom quizzes or formative assessments outside the realm of this class.

-South Dakota teachers who have a K12.sd.us account already have access to either of these services if their district IT Department has swietched the service on.
+South Dakota teachers who have a K12.sd.us account already have access to either of these services if their district IT Department has switched the service on.